domasvz1/DO-Shop-ASP.NET-MVC/README.md

 # Release 0.4 is being created

 Plans for release 0.4:
-- First and far the most important feature is to fix the fronend of the main shop and make the payment system;
-- (Fix the UI in the SHOP) mian
-- Drop headline parameter from Item object from the main database;
-- (Fix the payment system)

 - Another important thing is to make deleting items from database and importing process work flawlessly;
 - Clear the processes, have plans for the current release;
 - Webpage for webshop processes